jonathanreyes/dubitable/README.md

   -Turns yellow when page has not been categorized as credible or dubitable <br />
   -Turns grey on new tab startpages <br />

-### v0.7 <br />
+### v0.2: <br />
+Started to implement special searches for pages like the Borowitz Report

-Code cleanup: got rid of storage permissions <br />
+### v0.1: <br />
-Setup an alarm to get lastest list of credible/dubitable domains from OpenSources.co on startup and then every 24 hours <br />
+Baseline functionality.
+Creates an alert window with the site's associated categories and their explanations.
+"Database" is manually copied from source material (see Credits below).

 ## To-Do's: <br />
 * Create a nicer icon